Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Introduction

-In his vast program, Igusa wanted to show a certain ad\`elic Poisson summation formula related to $f$, inspired by the theory by Siegel and Weil about the Hasse-Minkowski principle.
+In his vast program from \cite{Igusa3}, Igusa studies a certain ad\`elic Poisson summation formula related to $f$, inspired by Weil's work \cite{Weil} on the Hasse principle and Birch's work \cite{Birch} on more general local-global principles.
 Conjecture \ref{con:SfN} would imply that Igusa's ad\`elic Poisson summation formula for $f$ holds under the simple condition

-which simplifies the list of conditions put forward by Igusa in \cite{Igusa3}.
+which simplifies (and generalizes) the list of conditions put forward by Igusa in \cite{Igusa3}, and would drop in particular the condition of homogeneity on $f$.

-Also for obtaining (or just for streamlining) local global principles, Conjecture \ref{con:SfN} may play a role.
-It are precisely the $E_f(N,\xi)$ that appear for estimating the contribution of the major arcs in the circle method to get a smooth local global principle for $f$ when
+Also for obtaining (or just for streamlining) local-global principles, Conjecture \ref{con:SfN} may play a role.
+When $f$ is homogeneous, the sums $E_f(N,\xi)$ appear for estimating the contribution of the major arcs in the circle method to get a local-global principle for $f$ when

-in work by Birch \cite{Birch} (see also the recent sharpening from \cite{BrowPren}), where Birch shows that for any homogeneous form $f=f_d$ with (\ref{bound:2^d}) there are smooth local zeros of $f$ for each completion of $\QQ$ if and only if $f$ has a smooth rational zero.
-One may hope one day to replace Condition (\ref{bound:2^d}) on $f$ by (\ref{bound:2d}), in line with a conjectured local global principle from \cite{Browning-HB}.
-Conjecture \ref{con:SfN} would put the remaining obstacle completely with the estimation for the minor arcs (where actually already lie the limits of current knowledge).
+in work by Birch \cite{Birch} and in the recent sharpening from \cite{BrowPren}, which both rely on Birch's bounds (\ref{bound:Birch}) quoted above.
+Birch shows that any homogeneous form $f=f_d$ with (\ref{bound:2^d}) and having smooth local zeros for each completion of $\QQ$ automatically has a nontrivial rational zero.
+One may hope one day to replace Condition (\ref{bound:2^d}) on homogeneous $f$ by (\ref{bound:2d}), which is in line with a conjectured local-global principle from \cite{Browning-HB}.
+Conjecture \ref{con:SfN} would put the remaining obstacle completely with the estimation for the minor arcs (where actually already lie the limits of the current strategies).
 Other possible applications may be for small solutions of congruences as studied in e.g.~\cite{Baker}.

-We leave all these for the future.
+Note that Birch's method in \cite{Birch} also helps to understand the distribution of rational points in the projective hypersurface $X$ associated with a homogeneous polynomial $f$.
+More precisely, the singular series

+which is equal to the product of $p$-adic densities of $f$ will contribute to the dominant term in the asymptotic formula of the number points of $X$ of bounded height.
+Conjecture \ref{con:SfN} implies that the singular series $\mathfrak{S}(f)$ is absolutely convergent if $n-s>2d$.
+Thereby Conjecture \ref{con:SfN} may be useful for the future research on the distribution of rational points in algebraic hypersurfaces.